-- The home: The main protection home insurance provides for your house includes the main structure of the house.
-And, some policies include protection for detached structures, such as garages, sheds, or fences.
+The main protection home insurance provides for your house includes the main structure of the house.
+Some policies include protection for detached structures, such as garages, sheds, or fences.
 The most common perils that a home insurance policy covers include:

 - Acts of vandalism and theft